Construction and classification of crystalline topological superconductor and insulators in three-dimensional

-Enlarge these bubbles and proximate to the nearby lower-dimensional blocks, the FSPT phases decorated on the bubble can be fused with the original states on the nearby lower-dimensional blocks, which leads to some possible \textit{trivializations} of lower-dimensional block-state decorations.
-All trivialized $d$D block-states form the group $\{\mathrm{TBS}\}^{d\mathrm{D}}\subset\{\mathrm{OFBS}\}^{d\mathrm{D}}$, and all trivialized block-states form the group:
+Enlarge these bubbles and proximate to the nearby lower-dimensional blocks, the FSPT phases decorated on the bubble can be fused with the original states on the nearby lower-dimensional blocks, which leads to some possible \textit{trivializations} of lower-dimensional block state decorations.
+All trivialized $d$D block states form the group $\{\mathrm{TBS}\}^{d\mathrm{D}}\subset\{\mathrm{OFBS}\}^{d\mathrm{D}}$, and all trivialized block states form the group:

-Therefore, an obstruction and trivialization free block-state can be labeled by a group element of the following quotient group:
+Therefore, an obstruction and trivialization-free block state can be labeled by a group element of the following quotient group:

 and all group elements in $\mathcal{G}$ are not equivalent.
 Equivalently, group $G$ gives the classifications of the corresponding crystalline topological phases.
-In particular, we note that the block-states are constructed layer-by-layer.
-Therefore, we should specify the $d$-dimensional obstruction-free and trivialization-free block-states:
+In particular, we note that the block states are constructed layer by layer.
+Therefore, we should specify the $d$-dimensional obstruction-free and trivialization-free block states:

-We should note that $E^{d\mathrm{D}}$ is not a group in the sense of SPT classification, because in order to obtain the ultimate classification of SPT phases, we should further consider the possible stacking between block-states with different dimensions. $E^{d\mathrm{D}}$ can only be treated as a group only in the sense of $d$D block-states.
+We should note that $E^{d\mathrm{D}}$ is not a group in the sense of SPT classification, because to obtain the ultimate classification of SPT phases, we should further consider the possible stacking between block states with different dimensions. $E^{d\mathrm{D}}$ can only be treated as a group only in the sense of $d$D block states.

-With all obstruction and trivialization free block-states with different dimensions, the ultimate classification with accurate group structure of 2D crystalline fSPT phases is extension between $E^{2\mathrm{D}}$, $E^{1\mathrm{D}}$ and $E^{0\mathrm{D}}$:
+With all obstruction and trivialization, free block states with different dimensions, the ultimate classification with accurate group structure of 2D crystalline fSPT phases is an extension between $E^{2\mathrm{D}}$, $E^{1\mathrm{D}}$ and $E^{0\mathrm{D}}$:

 here the symbol $\times_{\omega_2}$ depicts the possible extensions of $E^{2\mathrm{D}}$, $E^{1\mathrm{D}}$ and $E^{0\mathrm{D}}$ that is characterized by following short exact sequence: